pieye/toggl2clockify/README.md

     - end
     - tagIds

-    - NOT MIRGATED: timeInterval (not sure what purpose this serves), isLocked
+    - NOT MIGRATED: timeInterval (not sure what purpose this serves), isLocked
+    - BUG: Duplicate entry detection has a bug unless setting timezone to "Z"
 - All tasks of the workspace
 - User groups

 ## Clearing the workspace
 You can use the `--wipeAll` flag to clear the entire workspace.
-This is useful for development/testing, since the duplication detection isn't perfect.
+This is useful for development/testing, since the duplication entry detection isn't perfect.
 This restores the workspace to a blank slate without having to create a new workspace.
 The program will wipe everything first, then immediately exit.